Skip to content

 Your rent

 There are no effective legal controls on what a landlord may charge a new tenant for rent.
 Once the tenant has signed an agreement the tenant must pay the rent as specified.
 Most agreements say when and how the landlord can raise the rent, and it is important to check this.
 If it is not in the agreement then ask the landlord or agent and get the arrangement in writing.
-Under a new tenancy, landlords are only permitted to increase the rent once in any 12-month period (these new tenancies are explained below).
+In Scotland for ‘private residential tenancies’ and in Northern Ireland landlords are only permitted to increase the rent once in any 12-month period.
+For more on this see Shelter Scotland and for Northern Ireland, Housing Rights.

 If the tenancy is for a fixed period then if you want to leave before it ends, you will need to negotiate this with the landlord, because he can insist on the rent being paid to the end as agreed.
 If you (or the agent) can find another acceptable tenant to take over the tenancy, then the landlord has to agree to that.

-If you pay your rent weekly then your landlord must provide you with a rent card or rent book.
+In Scotland, if you pay your rent weekly then your landlord must provide you with a rent card or rent book.
+In Northern Ireland, your landlord must provide you with a rent book within 28 days of the start of your tenancy.

 Getting help to pay your rent: universal credit or housing benefit

 You can get help to pay your rent from universal credit (UC) if you are working age, or housing benefit (HB) if you are pension age, provided you meet the qualifying conditions as a migrant and your income and savings are low enough.
 You do not have to be out-of-work to get UC/HB, you can receive it if you are working if your pay is low enough.
-You claim UC from the DWP, and you claim HB from your local council, in both cases usually online.
+You claim UC from the DWP/DfC, and you claim HB from the council/Housing Executive, in both cases usually online.
 For more information see how to claim.

 If you are a private renter, the local housing allowance figure that applies to you is the maximum amount of help you can get with your rent from UC/HB.
 The actual amount you receive can be a lower figure for other reasons (e.g. if you have earned income etc).